Presidency of Salvador Allende: "The Chilean Way to Socialism"

-In office, Allende pursued a policy he called "La vía chilena al socialismo" ("The Chilean Way to Socialism").
+In office, Allende pursued a policy he called "La vía chilena al socialismo" (Spanish for "The Chilean Way to Socialism").
 This included nationalization of certain large-scale industries (notably copper), of the healthcare system, continuation of his predecessor Eduardo Frei Montalva's policies regarding the educational system, a program of free milk for children, and land redistribution.
 The previous government of Eduardo Frei had already partly nationalised the copper industry by acquiring a 51 percent share in foreign owned mines.
 The primary U.S. business in Chile at this time was copper mining.
 The Chilean government sought to fully nationalize U.S. mining operations and the Chilean constitution required "just compensation" to be made according to "minimum international standards."
 However, the Allende government chose to hold mining companies liable for damages they caused to the state.
 Subsequently, Chile made significant deductions in computing the amount of compensation due to the North American industries.
 Such deductions included charges for "loans invested poorly" and "excessive profits" among other reasoning.
 "Excessive profits" were assessed dating back to the 1950s.
 Ultimately, deductions for "social and financial malfeasance" when combined with other deductions resulted in the total deductions greatly exceeding the base book values of the mining enterprises.
 In effect, compensation to three of the five nationalized mines was wholly eliminated by subjective deductions determined by Allende's government.
 Allende also nationalized coal mining in 1971, a move that was welcomed by the miners of Lota.
+A system of clinics in working-class neighborhoods on the peripheries of Chile’s major cities was also set up.

 Chilean presidents were allowed a maximum of six years in office, which may explain Allende's haste to restructure the economy.
 He had a significant restructuring program organized.

 At the beginning, there was broad support in Congress to expand the government's already large part of the economy, as the Popular Unity and Christian Democrats together had a clear majority.
 But the government's efforts to pursue these policies led to strong opposition by landowners, some middle-class sectors, the rightist National Party, financiers, and the Roman Catholic Church (which in 1973 was displeased with the direction of the educational policy).
 Eventually the Christian Democrats united with the National Party in Congress.